 -

-A 3.5 qt. green cast iron pan with domed glass lid, perfect for braising, sautéing, and baking.
+A 3.5 qt. cast iron pan with domed glass lid in grenadine red, perfect for versatile cooking and serving.

 -